VictorFrancheto/knn-how-to-choose-k/README.md

   <img src="https://github.com/VictorFrancheto/K_means-How_to_choose_K/blob/main/k_means.jpg">
 </p>

 The **k-Nearest Neighbors (k-NN)** is a non-parametric algorithm used for classification and regression tasks.
-It predicts the label or value of a query point $x_q$ based on the $k$-closest points in the training set, measured using a distance metric (e.g., Euclidean, Manhattan etc).
+It predicts the label or value of a query point $x_q$ based on the $k$-closest points in the training set, measured using a distance metric (e.g., Euclidean, Manhattan...).

 Mathematically, given a dataset $\{(x_i, y_i)\}_{i=1}^n$, the algorithm proceeds as follows.